-At Hungerford Academy, we cover The National Curriculum.
+At Hungerford Primary Academy, we follow The National Curriculum 2014.
 We use a topic based structure as a mechanism for learning all areas of the curriculum.
 We think this is important because it allows teachers to make learning relevant and it encourages children to make links and apply learning.
 This application of learning is vital.
 Children learn basic skills and knowledge, and through interesting topics and contexts, they use what they know and can do.
 Interesting and stimulating topics also create a base for children to take learning through to adulthood.
 We aim to create a lifelong learning habit.

 We have curriculum drivers which are themes which underpin all of our curriculum and which our school community: parents, children, staff and governors feel are important.
 The 3 Cs which weave through our curriculum are: CARING, COMMUNITY and CREATIVITY.

 In addition to the National Curriculum, we know it's important to add interesting contexts for learning.
 Visitors, experts and going on trips enhances and enriches the curriculum here at Hungerford.
 We also have a focus on outdoor learning which not only adds a different dimension to where we learn, it helps us to understand what and why we learn.

 Outdoor learning and our fabulous climbing wall help teach our hidden curriculum.
 These are skills and qualities that we need to foster in our children in order to make a positive contribution in their learning but also in the wider world: resilience, commitment, effort, teamwork, courtesy, turn-taking, understanding, empathy...

 Alongside the Curriculum, we use the Secrets of Success to make these qualities tangible for the children.
 We highlight an aspect of a Secret of Success for the learning objective of each lesson (or series of lessons) for the children to focus on: we try new things, we work hard, we concentrate, we imagine, we push ourselves, we understand others, we improve, we don't give up.